<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Michigan established a 10-1 advantage and created a 26-10 gap in under ten minutes into the game.
 In the second half, the Wolverines increased its lead to 30 points and decisively defeated Arizona, 91-73.</p>

-<p>The Wolverines will take on UConn, which defeated Illinois 71-62, on Monday night for a chance to secure the title.</p>
+<p>The Wolverines will take on UConn, who defeated Illinois 71-62, on Monday night for a chance to secure the title.</p>

 <p>Michigan held a 30-point lead with 10:31 left in the game.
 The Wolverines excelled in the paint, scoring 36 points and successfully making 12 three-pointers.</p>